 The Skyway Monte Bianco, a three-staged cable car takes you all the way up to Punta Helbronner in 360-degree rotating glass cabins for some fabulous views and a panoramic terrace at the top – a mere 3,466m.
 The off-piste runs from here are divine but make sure you hire a guide.

-Skiing in the resort
+Skiing in Courmayeur

 Located on the sunny side of the Mont Blanc, skiing in Courmayeur is divided into two sectors.
-The main ski area of Checrouit is best for sunny morning skiing whilst Val Veny on the opposite side of the ridge is popular in the afternoon so you can follow the sun over.
+The main ski area of Checrouit is best for sunny morning skiing whilst Val Veny on the opposite side of the ridge is popular in the afternoon - you can follow the sun over.

 Absolute beginners have a couple of nursery slopes to get to grips with snow plough turns but ski holidays in Courmayeur are best suited to intermediates with the majority of the runs being red.
-Slopes are varied, tree lined and offer stunning alpine scenery.
+Slopes are varied, tree-lined and offer stunning alpine scenery.

 Courmayeur exudes a cosmopolitan atmosphere, especially at weekends when the resort is bustling with guests from Milan who have popped by for a weekend on the slopes.